victorcaquilpan/Tutorial-DPC-AIML/README.md

 * Get the scripts to run.
 You can get the scrips by cloning a GitHub/GitLab repository.
 Also the script can be inside the image.
 * It's quite convenient that your script accept an argument where you can define where is the input data (e.g. "path_data"), and another argument where you define the output as logs or checkpoints (e.g. "path_results").

 Inside the YAML file, you can define all the bash scripts that you need to run inside the Docker container.
 Also, you can add arguments to your script.
-For this example, we are using this repository to get the script to run.
+For this example, we are using this repository to get the script to run.(you can modify these commands according to your experiments):

-Check the bash script inside the **experiment1.yaml**:
+Check the bash script inside the **experiment1.yaml**, from lines 27 to 32, they contain the commands that will be executed inside your Docker container.:

+**Don't run this**:

 ```
-cd
 pip install --upgrade pip
 git clone "https://github.com/victorcaquilpan/tutorial-dpc"
 cd tutorial-dpc/code_repo/